28anmol/c_cpp_cheatsheet/README.md

 # C/C++ Cheatsheet

-An important documentation which runs through most important compilation commands for C/C++ through CLI, concept of Make, Makefiles and CMake and CMakeLists.txt
+*An important documentation which runs through most important compilation commands for C/C++ through CLI, concept of Make, Makefiles and CMake and CMakeLists.txt.
+WIP...*

 C++ is mostly backward compatible with C: most of the C code/syntax is supported in a c++ file.